 Who Is Larry Page?

 Born in Michigan in 1973, Larry Page's parents were both computer experts.
 Following in their footsteps, he studied computer engineering at Stanford University, where he met Sergey Brin.
-Together, Page and Brin developed a search engine that listed results according to the popularity of the pages, calling it "Google."
-Since launching Google in 1998, the company has become the world's most popular search engine.
+The duo developed a search engine that listed results according to the popularity of the pages and, with Page as CEO, Google became the world's most popular search engine after launching in 1998.
+Page and Brin later took charge of Google's new parent company, Alphabet, until stepping down from their everyday roles in late 2019.

 Early Life and Education